 DR. GREG LEMAN

 Transformation and Innovation Coach

 Dr. Gregory Leman is a Transformation and Innovation Coach, Consultant and Change Process Leader.
 He is a global innovator, an innovation leader and a transformation systems designer-implementer.
-He delivers consistent impact by creating sustainable value for full range of stakeholders and developing empowered teams who continue to perform at high levels.
 Leman is a Black Belt in the Innovation Engineering™ System.
 He served in various operations and innovation leadership roles at Dow Chemical, Cabot Corporation, Cabot-Hüls (Rheinfelden, Germany) and at Great Lakes Chemical until 2005, when he joined Baylor’s faculty.
-As Clinical Professor in Entrepreneurship at Baylor University, Leman created and led the Technology Entrepreneurship Initiative that connected business, engineering and law students with technology commercialization projects and their corporate sponsors in the US and China.
+As Clinical Professor in Entrepreneurship at Baylor University, Leman created and led the Technology Entrepreneurship Initiative, including the i5 Practicum in Technology Commercialization in China.
 He founded the LAUNCH Innovative Business Accelerator at the Baylor Research and Innovation Collaborative (BRIC).
 He also served as Executive Director of the Start Up Waco entrepreneurial ecosystem for the Waco region.

 DR. ELLEN DARDEN